What’s the difference between a face mask and a face covering?

 A respirator is a special type of face mask for healthcare workers that gives even more protection.
 They’re designed to be used during certain medical procedures.
 Respirators have to be properly fitted.
 These are tight-fitting to the face, circular or oval in shape, and sometimes have large valves.

-Who should wear a face covering and where?
+Who should use a face covering and where?

 Face coverings should not be worn by: